 - granulated sugar - to keep this pineapple upside down cake vegan, we’ll use organic cane sugar to create a nice sweetness and complement the pineapple flavor.

 - canola oil - helps to keep our vegan pineapple upside down cake nice and moist.

 - vegan butter - I used Miyokos Cultured Vegan Butter, but feel free to use your favorite plant butter in this recipe!

-- crushed pineapple – we’ll use crushed pineapple in two ways in this vegan pineapple upside down cake: first in the batter to add moisture and pineapple flavor, and again in the caramelized pineapple topping!
+- crushed pineapple - we'll use crushed pineapple in two ways in this easy vegan pineapple upside down cake: first in the batter to add moisture and pineapple flavor, and again in the caramelized pineapple topping!
 I prefer crushed pineapple for the topping because it makes it easier to slice, but if you like, you can use sliced pineapple rings for the topping for a more traditional look.

 - plant milk - I like to use soy milk in baking, but you can use whatever plant milk you prefer.